 - The piping can travel down the reactor radially, with independent supports.

-- Clear minimum space between pipe and shell is to be 300 mm excluding any insulation.
+- The clear minimum space between the pipe and shell is to be 300 mm excluding any insulation.

 - The pipe with insulation should clear the stiffening ring and its insulation.